TheoStassen/SLSDynamicChecklist/README.md

 You need to have a recent version of node.js, 16.13.0 LTS works fine (https://nodejs.org/fr/)

+You simply need to install the dependencies:

+* `yarn install`

 If there is an error when running the application : <br />

 * You can install and activate node using nvm (node version manager) : https://github.com/nvm-sh/nvm <br />
-* If react-bootstrap-select-dropdown is missing : npm i -S react-signature-canvas <br />
+* If react-bootstrap-select-dropdown is missing : `npm i -S react-signature-canvas` <br />
-* If react-signature-canvas is missing : npm i react-bootstrap-select-dropdown --save
+* If react-signature-canvas is missing : `npm i react-bootstrap-select-dropdown --save`

 # Available Scripts